 By Steve Hodges, M.D.

-In my capacity as a pediatric urologist, I don’t have much to say about politics, except this: I wish political operatives and pundits would retire "bedwetting" from their professional discourse.
+In my capacity as a pediatric urologist, I don’t have much to say about politics, except this: I wish political operatives and analysts would retire "bedwetting" — as in Democrats Need to Quit Bedwetting" — from their professional discourse.

-Political use of the term, popularized in 2008 by Barack Obama political advisor David Plouffe, apparently dates back at least to 1980, when the Modern Legal Glossary defined “bed wetters” as young Congressional Democrats “who panic easily when things don’t go their way.”
-“Bedwetting” even rates an entry in Taegan Goddard’s Political Dictionary, referring to “excessive worry about a political outcome.”
+Political use of the term dates back at least to 1980, when the Modern Legal Glossary defined “bed wetters” as young Congressional Democrats “who panic easily when things don’t go their way.”
+The term was popularized in 2008 by Obama political advisor David Plouffe and even rates an entry in Taegan Goddard’s Political Dictionary, referring to “excessive worry about a political outcome.”

-X-ray any child with enuresis, and you'll find a rectum enlarged by stool accumulation — in other words, chronic constipation.
+X-ray any child with enuresis, and you'll find a rectum enlarged by stool accumulation.
 The stretched rectum aggravates the nearby bladder nerves, causing the bladder to contract forcefully and empty without warning, day or night.
 Anxiety and stress play no role.

 Every election cycle, "bedwetting" infiltrates the political media.
 I know this because I’ve set a Google Alert to track public perception of a condition I've treated for 20 years.